davidepanidev/android-multimodule-architecture-concepts/README.md

-# Android Multimodule Architecture Concepts
+# Layered Architecture Concepts
-Android Multimodule Architecture Concepts is a project to showcase different architectural approaches to developing multi-modular Android apps.

-The multi-module architecture proposed consists of 3 different layers:
+This architecture concept is composed by 3 modules:
-* **Presentation layer**: contains all the Android UI framework components (i.e. Activities, Fragments, ViewModels...) and the related resources (i.e. images, strings...).
+* **app**: contains the _presentation layer_.
+It contains the Android UI framework components (_Activities_, _Fragments_, _ViewModels_...), the Android _Application_ component and all the framework specific configurations.
-* **Domain layer**: contains the platform-independent business logic and models.
+* **domain**: represents the _domain layer_.
+It contains _Use Cases_ (platform-independent business logic) and _Entities_ (platform-independent business models).
+Ideally this module would be a pure Kotlin library because it has to be platform-independent.
+However in this concept it has to be an Android module because it depends on the _data_ module which is an Android module itself.
-* **Data layer**: contains the repositories, the data source api implementations and the corresponding api-specific models.
+* **data**: represents the _data layer_.
+It contains _Repositories_ and their corresponding interfaces, the data source _Api_ implementations and the corresponding api-specific models.

-These layers are implemented using 3 different modules to increase the decoupling and the separation of concerns.
-The dependencies between the modules are set in order to make the data layer's classes completely invisible to the presentation layer's ones and vice versa.